 Follow up sessions are typically 50-55 minutes in length but can be scheduled for longer if needed.
 Weekly sessions are typically recommended at the start of therapy but alternative arrangements can be explored if needed.
 If you are in crisis or in extreme distress, frequency of sessions maybe increased.
 While therapy results cannot be guaranteed, people who are willing to be an active participant, both in and outside of their therapy sessions, may reach their goals faster.

 Everyone’s circumstances are unique to them and the length of time counseling can take to allow you to accomplish your goals varies.
 While you are making a commitment to yourself when you start counseling, you are always in control of how long you want to continue counseling.

 In general, the law protects the confidentiality of all communications between a client and a therapist.
 Information is not disclosed without written permission.
 However, there are a few exceptions to this rule including suspected child abuse, dependent adult or elderly abuse.
 To learn more, please read about our Privacy Practices.

 Do you accept insurance?

-Full Circle Counseling and Family Services, PLLC is currently “in network” with certain Blue Cross Blue Shield, Aetna and Cigna plans.
+Full Circle Counseling and Family Services, PLLC is currently “in network” with certain Blue Cross Blue Shield and Aetna plans.